droundy/fac/web/features.md

 ## Correct build

-**Fac** should almost (always) give you a correct build (if it is successful), meaning that every file that needs to be rebuilt will be rebuilt.
+**Fac** should almost always give you a correct build (if it is successful), meaning that every file that needs to be rebuilt will be rebuilt.
 Fac can achieve this even if you provide no dependency information, or wrong dependency information, although you may need to run fac several times (the first time you build) in such a case.
 You could end up with an incorrect build if you modify a file in a way that does not change its modification time or its file size.
-You could also end up with an incorrect build if your build depends on either the non-existence of files that are later created.
+You could also end up with an incorrect build if your build depends on the non-existence of files that are later created.
+There is also a race condition where if you edit a file while a build is going on.
-And finally, there is a race condition where if you edit a file while it is being used in a build, fac may fail to rerun the build after it finishes.
+Finally, fac does *not* (this is changed from a previous version) track environment variables, so if you modify an environment variable that will affect your build, you will need to run `fac -c` manually to rebuild.

 Note that if you *do* manually (or through a script) specify dependencies, then the above caveats (except for the race condition